Paul Manafort’s Lawyer Heckled After Falsely Claiming Judge Cleared Him Of Russian Collusion: ‘You’re A Liar’

 “The ‘no collusion’ mantra is also not accurate, because the investigation is still ongoing,” she said during sentencing.

-Downing’s claim at the press conference was shouted down by the protesters, including one who repeatedly shouted “that’s not what she said!”
+Downing’s claim at the press conference was shouted down by the protesters, including one who repeatedly shouted, “that’s not what she said!”

 “You’re a liar!” a protester also shouted.

 Downing ultimately cut the remarks short as the protesters drowned out his statements, forcing him to walk off amid declaring that the sentence handed down was “callous” and unnecessarily long.
-Manafort faced up to 19 years in prison for his first trial, and will spend no more than seven years behind bars with both sentences.
+Manafort faced up to 19 years in prison for his first trial and will spend no more than seven years behind bars with both sentences.

 Video of the confrontation went viral on Wednesday, as many of Trump and Manafort’s critics reveled in Downing being forced to abort the press conference when protesters shouted down the false claims.
 Many shared the clip of protesters holding signs condemning Manafort’s work on behalf of dictators throughout his career.